 Can it do Fairfield Shallow Water-type effects?

 Well yes.
 And very well.
 The Shallow Water K-field generator is a unique pedal that uses random modulation to vary a short delay and create a watery movement of the signal.
-Since Bakfram has a delay that can be set really short, random modulation and a regeneration Loop knob that can create a wet Q, it can masquerade as Shallow Water extremely well.
+Since Bakfram has a delay that can be set really short, random modulation and a regeneration Loop knob that can create a wetter Q, than the Shallow Water.

 You may have to move the Time knob up and back to engage the shortest delay.
 The effect can be varied by monkeying with the Modulation, Clock and Loop knobs.
 Setting the Mix knob at noon can put you into the random phasey/flangey/chorusy territory that the Shallow Water can achieve when the dry is mixed back in.
 And setting the direction to forward gives you a whole different effect.

 Sure.
 That’s more the reason players add Bakfram to their collection.
 Here’s reverse, dual-octave, stretched with destructive feedback.

 These examples just scratch the surface of what Bakfram can do.